What Does It Cost To Hire A Patient Advocate?

 The Bottom Line

-- Independent, private health or patient advocates charges for their services.
+- Independent, private health advocates charge for their services.

-- The charges will vary depending on your situation and their practice.
+- The charges will vary depending on your situation and the advocate's expertise.

 - Important!
-Your advocate will give you a good idea of the total before you get started with your work.
-So what harm can it do to ask?
+Your advocate will give you an estimated total cost before they get started with your work.
+What harm can it do to ask?

 - You may not be able to afford NOT to work with an advocate.